GSA/datagov-infrastructure-live/docs/datagov-deploy-environments.md

 ### Secrets

 Copy the `env.sample` to `.env`.
-Then you can populated these secrets from the Terraform state file.
+Then you can populate these secrets from the Terraform state file.
 These secrets will also exist in the Ansible vault.

     $ terragrunt refresh-all